kaoscript/kaoscript/README.md

 Why?
 ----

-I have only on main reason: it's **not recommended to extends natives classes** to avoid any conflict with a JavaScript engine or a dependency.
+I have only one main reason: it's **not recommended to extends natives classes** to avoid any conflict with a JavaScript engine or a dependency.
 It because it breaks your code consistency.
 For example, to call the array's functions `map` and `clone`, it is written differently:
 - `array.map(...)`